-IMR Press is committed to protecting the privacy of authors, referees, and others who use our manuscript online systems and journal websites.
+IMR Press is committed to protecting the privacy of authors, referees, and others who use our online submission & editorial system and journal websites.
 The limited personal data that are collected are never shared with advertisers or other third parties not directly connected to IMR Press.
 Personal Data are shared only with organizations such as site hosting services used to publish IMR Press.
 All reasonable practices are followed to ensure the ongoing protection of author, referee, and user personal data that may be collected and used during article submission, review, editing, production processing, publication, posting, and delivery of information related to all aspects of publication operations.

 To enable the processing of papers submitted to IMR Press journals, IMR Press collects personal data such as author names, ORCID IDs, email addresses, affiliations, phone and fax numbers, and other details in order to accurately identify authors as well as the individual submitting a manuscript, should that person not be a coauthor of the paper.

 The terms noted below provide an accounting of how personal data are collected and used for the express purposes of preparing and publishing content, which include but are not limited to reviewing, editing, processing, publishing, hosting, billing for, and indexing content as part of routine publication processes through secure measures.
 In using IMR Press Journal sites, as well as the online submission & editorial system, authors and users agree to the privacy terms stated below.

 As an author, referee, or site user, if you have any objections to any of the policies noted herein, you should not use IMR Press Journal websites or any related services, including the online submission & editorial system related to our sites.